OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Conclusions

 \section{Conclusions}

-In this paper, we presented 4DHands, a robust solution for recovering interactive hand meshes and their relative movements from monocular inputs.
-4DHands is a transformer-based method with novel tokenization and feature fusion strategies.
+In this paper, we presented OmniHands, a robust solution for recovering interactive hand motions and their relative movements from monocular inputs.
+OmniHands is a transformer-based method with novel tokenization and feature fusion strategies.
 To this end, we introduced the Relation-aware Two-Hand Tokenization (RAT) method, which embeds positional relation information into hand tokens.
 This allows our network to handle both single-hand and two-hand inputs, leveraging their relative positions to reconstruct detailed hand interactions in real-world scenarios.
 Moreover, this tokenization approach enhances feature fusion by indicating the relative positions of the hands.
-To further this goal, we developed a Spatio-temporal Interaction Reasoning (SIR) module that fuses hand tokens in 4D with attention, decoding them into 3D hand meshes and their temporal movements.
-The effectiveness of 4DHands is demonstrated through extensive evaluations on benchmark datasets, with results from in-the-wild videos and real-world scenarios showcasing its superior performance in interactive hand reconstruction.
+To further this goal, we developed a 4D Interaction Reasoning (FIR) module that fuses hand tokens in 4D with attention, decoding them into 3D hand meshes and their temporal movements.
+The effectiveness of OmniHands is demonstrated through extensive evaluations on benchmark datasets, with results from in-the-wild videos and real-world scenarios showcasing its superior performance in interactive hand reconstruction.